ngohuiann/CTF-Notes/README.md

 ## This is my CTF notes

-Feel free to commmit any changes or let me know if there is a mistake on my notes.
+Feel free to let me know if there is any mistakes on my note.

 ### TOC